gddmadoss/gregorydavidson.com/README.md

 This site is a hobby project of [**@gddmad**](https://github.com/gddmad)'s.
 The site was updated manually via FTP connection to the hosting provider via [Total Commander](https://www.ghisler.com/).

-The hosting provider of the https://gregorydavidson.com/ is unknown.
+The hosting provider of https://gregorydavidson.com/ is unknown.

 Mirror: https://gddmadoss.github.io/gregorydavidson.com/